Pop psychology sells well.

 There can be ways to limit each of these factors, but not all studies have successfully done so.

-And a recent analysis of both sides of arguments finds no compelling evidence for either the ego depletion theory or the negation of willpower as a limited resource.
+A recent analysis of both sides of the argument finds no compelling evidence for either the ego depletion theory or the negation of willpower as a limited resource.

 And of course, there is the good old placebo effect.

-This study finds out that ego depletion takes place, at least partly, based on whether people believed willpower is limited or not.
+This study finds that ego depletion takes place, at least partly, based on whether people believe willpower is limited or not.

-The more you show yourself effectively using willpower, the more you can tell yourself that you are someone who sticks with his commitment even when it’s hard.
+Identity may also play a role.
+Such as, the more willpower you display, the more you create a self-identity of someone who sticks with his commitments.
 And this “identity approach” could reinforce the “muscle” aspect of willpower.

 #5.
 The Stanford Experiment

-The Stanford Experiment is one of the huge classics of social-psychology research.
+The Stanford Experiment is a classic of social-psychology research.

-Part of the reason it’s so popular is that the “human darkness” that it purports to lay bare capture people’s imagination like a magnet.
+Part of the reason it’s so popular is that the “human darkness” that it purports to lay bare captures people’s imagination like a magnet.

-The idea that we’re all a step away from becoming cruel, soulless victimizer makes us all scared and excited at the same time.
+The idea that we’re all a step away from becoming cruel, soulless victimizers makes us all scared and excited at the same time.

 In a nutshell, it markets and sells well.